-We advocate the importance of iodised salt during presentations at key scientific conferences, like the Asian Congress of Nutrition (PDF 523KB), supporting the WHO’s call for action on iodised salt in processed foods.
+We advocate the importance of iodised salt during presentations at key scientific conferences, like the , supporting the on iodised salt in processed foods.
 We’re also working in Europe with NGOs and trade associations to remove regulatory hurdles.

 The food system transformation has begun